 - If the engine is not running properly, the electronic control unit (ECU) logs the issue and sets a “pending” diagnostic trouble code (DTC).
 If the condition persists, the ECU sets a “hard” DTC and puts the vehicle in “limp home” or “open loop” mode.
 The system illuminates the CEL, which is also called a malfunction indicator lamp (MIL).

 - If the CEL illuminates steadily, this means that there is a fault in the system, but it is still safe to drive.
 You may not notice a lack in performance, but the EPA estimates that some vehicles may suffer up to a 40 percent loss in fuel economy if the problem is serious.

 - If the ECU determines that the engine is running so poorly that it can damage the catalytic converter, the CEL will blink continuously.
 In this case, you’ll probably notice a serious decline in engine performance.

 There are a few issues that will cause the CEL to illuminate that can be fixed in your own driveway.
 For example, if you just refueled, the problem could be something as simple as a loose or broken gas cap, a quick and safe fix.
 A faulty temperature sensor or coolant leak could be causing your system to log engine temperature codes.
 Replacing an engine thermostat is within the realm of most DIYers.

 On the other hand, if the check engine light comes up because of a heavy misfire or traction control system fault, or if the problem is under the vehicle or exceptionally deep in the engine, you might be better off letting the professionals have a look.

+Check out all the maintenance parts available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
 For more information on diagnosing a check engine light, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.